devops-workflow/README/control-files.md

-Tools are being built into the workflow to support reading control files for the code repository to modify the workflow or Jenkins UI.
+Tools are being built into the workflow to support reading control files from the code repository to modify the workflow or Jenkins UI.

 All control files reside under ci_data